pndaproject/pnda-guide/provisioning/platform_requirements.md

  - 1024 GB HDFS (only on datanode).
 This is configured in the templates for the datanode.
  - 50-250 GB operating system partition.
 This is configured in the templates per-node.

-## OpenStack Heat vs. Salt Cloud

-The primary way of provisioning a PNDA cluster on OpenStack cloud is with [OpenStack Heat](../repos/pnda-heat-templates/README.md).

-Alternatively, you can use [Salt Cloud](saltstack.md) to provision a cluster.
-In this case, you must manually create a salt master instance, and then run salt remotely on that instance.
-Please refer to [this guide](saltstack.md) for details.

 ### AWS

 #### Cluster configuration: Pico